We're still developing the platform. Your feedback will help us improve.

 Attention

-A document certified by the Ministry of Foreign Affairs must also be certified at the diplomatic mission or consular establishment of the foreign country where it will be used.
+A document legalized by the Ministry of Foreign Affairs must also be certified at the diplomatic mission or consular office of the foreign country where it will be used.

 A document or act is considered valid in Armenia once it has been certified by the Ministry of Foreign Affairs.
 In foreign countries, recognition requires certification by the relevant foreign ministry or authorized bodies of that country.